JonKing93/DASH/Tutorials/ensembleMetadata/find-rows.md

 ```matlab
 rows = [3 5]
 ```
-because the third and fifth elements of the "T" variable are the third and fifth elements of the state vector.
+because the third and fifth rows of the "T" variable are the third and fifth rows of the state vector.

 <br>
 #### Tmean